ddierschow/bamca/README.md

    * Link related variations
    * Rearrange MAN pictures into directories for model type
    * Add support for publications, playsets, packaging, etc.
-   * Comparisons are a pain to work with and need fixing
+   * Comparisons are getting better but still need work
    * Need to add support for packs limited to region
    * Matrix items with no ID aren't well supported
    * Reimplement icons